urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 To clean up your environment, do the following.

-* To delete the Delegate, run the following:
+* To delete the delegate, run the following:

   ```
   kubectl delete statefulset -n harness-delegate-ng quickstart